hernaneche/thelist/about.md

 <br>

 <br>
-*Given that the list has anything, I can agree in that these are too few examples...*
+*Given that the list has anything, we can agree in that these are too few examples...*
 <br>

 ----